 Trump serves as a valuable non-example for the world.
 We can learn from him to avoid even worse mistakes in the future.
 We learn some of our best lessons from non-examples.

 Manage your social media exposure.
 Avoid arguing with people who are unlikely to change their minds.
 It’s emotionally draining, and it isn’t worth it.
 There are much better ways to spend your days.
 Think critically about how you’re using your time on social media.
+Become laser-focused on achieving results that make an impact.

 Promote media literacy.
 Avoid sharing information from disreputable sites.
 Russia has it covered.
+Also, avoid name-calling about someone’s weight or hair, for example, so we can set an example of the type of culture we aspire to live in.

 Consider seeking professional help.
 Consider the support of a professionally-trained therapist.
 You may also consider calling the free and confidential National Suicide Prevention Lifeline, a team of professionals who counsel people feeling emotional distress.